 During my first year of teaching, I was invited to a meeting to discuss a new program that affected my department.
 I had a few reservations about how things were going, and I made a couple of suggestions for making the program run more smoothly.

 This was a big mistake.

 Despite the fact that I was 27 and had several years of experience working with kids behind me, I was seen as a young, naïve, and most of all, inexperienced teacher.
 The administrator who was running this program (and the meeting) resented my suggestions, since she assumed I couldn’t possibly have the experience to make critiques.

-Even if you do have great ideas and a lot of enthusiasm about improving your work place, it’s important to tread softly.
+Even if you have great ideas and a lot of enthusiasm about improving your work place, it’s important to tread softly.
 Keep in mind how the “old guard” at work sees you and your attitude.
-There is no reason why you cannot make suggestions, but always remember that you might need to be careful of the feelings of people who have been there longer.
+There’s no reason why you can’t make suggestions, but always remember that you might need to be careful of the feelings of people who have been there longer.

-It’s a small world — so don’t talk about people behind their backs.
+2. It’s a small world — so don’t talk about people behind their backs.